What is a Yin Deficiency?

 menopause

-long-term plasma donations
+long-term or too-frequent plasma donations

 chronic illness